Brunch & Batter

 When peach season meets tomato season, you get the most deliciously fresh Burrata Caprese Salad with Peaches.
 Who can resist ripe juicy tomatoes, sweet peaches, and the creamiest, most luxurious burrata cheese?
 Drizzled with a simple dressing of olive oil, balsamic and fresh herbs.
 It's light, refreshing, and a healthy start to any meal.

-I love anything with peaches.
-Like this savory toast, or my irresistible blueberry and peach crisp.
+I love anything with peaches, like this savory toast, or my irresistible blueberry and peach crisp.
 No matter how you use them, peaches are taking center stage this summer.

 Jump to: